-4. (Custom JRE) If you are using a JRE other than the one installed with SharePlex (e.g., SharePlex did not install JRE on your operating system or you must use a JRE version later than 1.8), modify the bridge.ini or bridge file to point to the JRE binary you intend to use.

-Use one of the following methods:

-- On Windows: - a.
+- 4. (Custom JRE) If you are using a JRE other than the one installed with SharePlex which is 1.8.0_312 (e.g., SharePlex did not install JRE on your operating system or you must use a JRE version later than 1.8), modify the bridge.ini or bridge file to point to the JRE binary you intend to use.
+Use one of the following methods: - On Windows: - a.
 The bridge.ini file is located in the following directory: